w3c-ccg/vcalm/CONTRIBUTING.md

 ### Pull request reviewers
 Reviewers should be added by the pull requester.
-A "healthy" number of reviewers is good.
+A "healthy" number of reviewers, usually at least 3 people other than yourself, is good.

 ## Edit style guide
 The following are style tips when editing the specification.
 - Try to have max of 80 char (do hard wrap, not auto wrap)
+- Indent HTML to the proper level using two-spaces per level.
-- Left justify text
+- Left justify prose to the first column